The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/rdm-fight-tips-the-weapons-refrain-ultimate.md

 # Credits

 Written in bulk by Laille Ormesaing, with thanks to Lana White and Verdandi Schwartz for co-writing and editing, as well as Meru Lucis for graphical contributions and editing.
-With additional information, checking and theorycrafting from Argen Yin, Hinoka Shirasagi and Mazz Maryoku."
+With additional information, checking and theorycrafting from Argen Yin, Hinoka Shirasagi and Mazz Maryoku.

 - - -